ystxn/resume/index.md

 ### Developer Relations Technical Lead
 * Pioneering lead of team tasked to scale engagement and education of Symphony’s developer community
-* Subject matter expert on best practices for using developer tools to build bots and integrations
+* Subject matter expert on best practices for using developer tools to build solutions for markets use-cases
-* Responsible for regional outreach to customers on workflow development in collaboration with sales
 * Built certification program from scratch, comprising course material, demos, videos, exams and badges
 * Developed and ran assets including a developer portal, training center, forum and documentation site
 * Organised global events like developer meetups, hackathons, webinars and Innovate conferences